tammyzhang-1/playful-plants/design-plan/design-journey.md

   WHERE (entry_tags.entry_id = $id);
 // then escape with array of parameter markers

+// ^ REVISION: only need tags.id from the inner join, not both id and name

 // returning the information associated with the plant entry SELECT * FROM entries WHERE (id = $id);
 // then escape with array of parameter markers